 - A Breathalyzer test will be offered under the implied consent laws, and if you refuse it, you can say good-bye to your license at that point; it will be confiscated.
 You may never see it again, as it will be suspended.

 - You will get to sober up in a jail cell.
-Depending on how much you had to drink, this could be just a few long hours or a never-ending day.
 While you are sitting behind bars, a whole series of events could be set into motion that will affect your employment, your financial stability, and your family.

 Simply put, blood alcohol concentration is how much alcohol is pulsing through your blood and giving you the feel-good high of intoxication.
 While there are numerous factors affecting each individual's BAC, and it will vary from person to person even after the same number of drinks.
 So rather than gambling on whether your BAC will get you arrested, it's safest not to drink at all before driving.

-- Defendant is required to enroll in a 14-day alcohol or drug abuse program.
+- Defendant is required to enroll in a 14-hour alcohol or drug abuse program.

-- Jail time: Generally, a first offense will not carry any jail time past the initial arrest, but it is possible to remain incarcerated for up to five days.
+- Jail time: Generally, a 1st offense will not carry any jail time past the initial arrest, but it is possible to remain incarcerated for up to 5 days.

-- License suspension: 90 days.
-The court will consider limited driving privileges for those who are employed and have no other means of transportation.
+- The court will consider limited driving privileges for those who are employed and have no other means of transportation.